Heavy rains spur flooding, rescues in NYC area, New England

-BOGOTA, N.J.
-(AP) — Heavy rains in the New York City region and southern New England have led to flooding that required rescues of motorists and residents.
+NORTH HAVEN, Conn.
+(AP) — Authorities rescued motorists and residents and at least two people were missing as flooding gripped the New York City region and southern New England following heavy rains.

 The rains started Tuesday afternoon and continued through most of the night.

-Authorities in Bogota (bah-GOH’-tah), New Jersey, were caught on video rescuing a driver and elderly passenger from a car.
-And over 100 people were rescued from an industrial park in Fairview.
+In New Jersey, authorities in the Bergen County borough of Bogota were caught on video rescuing a driver and elderly passenger from a car .
+More than 100 people were rescued from an industrial park in Fairview.

-In Connecticut, flooding washed away roads and bridges.
-In Clinton, officials evacuated people along the Indian River.
-In Norwich, officials say two people were rescued Wednesday morning from a vehicle in a parking lot.

-Officials say crews are searching for a vehicle that might be submerged in the Housatonic River in North Canaan.
+The Beacon Christian Academy in Bayonne and its day care center were evacuated Tuesday and flooding in the gym and the nursery, kept the schools closed Wednesday.

 Most Read Nation & World Stories